wh-alice/mig_visualstudio/vs/test_notintoc/how-to--change-the-state-of-a-test-case-to-closed.md

 ---
-title: "How to: Change the State of a Test Case to Closed | hehe" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Change the State of a Test Case to Closed" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"